How to Soothe a Crying Baby Instantly: 11 Proven Ways to Calm an Inconsolable Baby Naturally

 11. Use a Baby Carrier

-Wearing your baby close in a sling or carrier gives comfort through body contact and allows you to move hands-free.
+Wearing your baby close in a baby carrier (#ad) or Sling (#ad) gives comfort through body contact and allows you to move hands-free.

 FAQs: Soothe a Crying Baby – Your Most Pressing Questions Answered